breakmit-0/PNC-CL/README.md

 More example programs are available in the `examples` directory as scripts.
 To run them, simply add the `examples` directory to the matlab path and call the relevant script names from matlab.

+Note: the MPC functionnality is not ready yet meaning the `random_MPC` test will not succeed.

 # Building